SnigdhaAthaiya/DFAS/README.md

  We propose two approaches, which elide a large class of infeasible paths, and generalize upon the state of art by admitting infinite abstract analysis domains.
 Our first approach, ForwardDFAS, is a conservative algorithm that admits any infinite abstract data domain.
 The second approach, BackwardDFAS is a precise algorithm and admits a more restricted class of data domains.
 More details can be found in the [thesis](https://tinyurl.com/y8zglqpe).

- We have implemented our approaches with different lattices, and have analyzed their performance on a set of 14 benchmarks.
+ We have implemented our approaches, and have analyzed their performance on a set of 14 benchmarks and 3 abstract domains.
 We are making the benchmarks and their models avalaible along with the tool source.

+ ## Input to the Tool
+ XML inputs

+ ## Running the Analyses
+ forward backward

+ ## Understanding the Output
+ broad output, data domain output format

+ ## Editing the source

+ In case of any queries or suggestions, feel free to [email](snigdha@iisc.ac.in) me.